 |

-Carefuly pick up each piece of sushi with a finger and thumb (chopsticks are fine if you prefer) and place the entire piece in your mouth to eat.
-Place the rice side on your tongue for the best intersection of flavors, textures and aromas. |
+When you are presented with sushi, it is best to eat it right away—while the rice is still slightly warm and the fish is slightly cool.
+Carefully pick up a piece of nigiri or maki with a finger and thumb (chopsticks are fine, if you prefer), and place the entire piece in your mouth.
+Place the bottom of the sushi (the rice side) on your tongue for the best intersection of flavors, textures and aromas.
+The rice, which is the most important part of a sushi meal, is prepared throughout the day by the sushi chefs. |

 |

-| A delicate topping, such as a sheer coating of Yasuda’s special shoyu, is usually applied by the sushi chef.
-Therefore it is best to eat the sushi “straight” without adding extra shoyu.
-Maki—fish and rice rolled in nori (a thin sheet of dried seaweed, handmade in Japan exclusively for Yasuda)—will sometimes arrive without shoyu.
-You can dip the edge of the maki into the shoyu, applying a small amount as an accent. | |
+When preparing nigiri, the sushi chef usually applies a delicate topping to the fish, such as a sheer coating of Sushi Yasuda’s special house shoyu.
+Therefore, nigiri is best eaten “straight” without adding extra shoyu.
+Maki will usually be presented without shoyu.
+Dip the edge of the maki into the shoyu, applying only a small amount as an accent. | |

 |